cs320-wisc/f21/p2/README.md

 approved: 2 denied 3
 ```

-### `DTree` Class
+### `Node` Class

 Decision Trees are trees that can be used to make predictions (or
 decisions).
 Consider the following picture:

 ![simple.json](image_tree.png)

-How can we read the above tree?
+How can we use the tree to decide whether to approve or deny a loan?

 Let's say somebody is applying for a 190 (thousand dollar) loan
 (`amount=190`) and makes 45 (thousands dollars) per year
 (`income=45`).
 We see that `"field": "amount"` and `"threshold":
 200"`.
 Since `amount <= 200`, we take the left branch.

-Next, we see
-`"field": "income"` and `"threshold: 35"` from the left child
+Next, we see `"field": "income"` and `"threshold: 35"` from the left
-node.
+child node.
 Since `income > 35` we take the right branch.
-In the right child
+In the right
-node, we see `"field": "class"` and `"threshold: 1"`, which represents
+child node, we see `"field": "class"` and `"threshold: 1"`, which
-predicted class is 1.
-In these trees, class `1` means "approve" and
+represents predicted class is 1.
+In these trees, class `1` means
-class `0` means "deny".
-This particular loan application is therefore
+"approve" and class `0` means "deny".
+This particular loan
-approved.
+application is therefore approved.

 In terms of code, a DT (decision tree) has some similarities to a BST
 (binary search tree).
 In both cases, branches are recursively taken